tmastersmart/allstar/README.md

 It suppoers alerts forcast

-This has all been moved to CAP-WARN
+This has all been moved to CAP-WARN Cap-warn will contain all these projects now.